EECS3311F25/project-commute-buddy/doc/sprint0/PB.md

 18. As a registered user, I want to control who can view my profile or see my route details so that I can maintain my privacy.

-19. As a registered user, I want to view my past commute sessions so that I can track who I traveled with and when.
+19. As a registered user, I want to view my past commute sessions so that I can track who I travelled with and when.

 20. As an admin, I want to view and manage user activity and reports so that I can ensure platform safety and compliance.